Jimmy Nardello vs Sweet Italian Pepper: Fry, Roast, or Stuff?

 Italy · C. annuum

-Sweet Italian Peppers trace their roots to the broader domestication of Capsicum annuum in Mesoamerica, but their specific character - thin-walled, elongated, and essentially heatless - was refined over centuries of Italian cultivation after peppers arrived in Europe via Spanish trade routes in the late 15th century.
+Sweet Italian Peppers trace their roots to the broader domestication of Capsicum annuum in Mesoamerica, but their specific character, thin-walled, elongated, and essentially heatless, was refined over centuries of Italian cultivation after peppers arrived in Europe via Spanish trade routes in the late 15th century.

 Italian farmers, particularly in southern regions like Campania and Calabria, selected for sweet, fleshy varieties suited to roasting over open flames and preserving in olive oil.
-By the 19th century, these types had become embedded in regional cooking traditions.

 Selection